MMR-Electric-Driverless/gazebo-sim/README.md

 colcon build --packages-select gazebo-sim --symlink-install source install/setup.bash
 ```
-> if a virtual environment is used
+> if a virtual environment is used, export the path to the virtual environment, my was called .venv and was placed inside ~/ros2_ws alongside src, install, build and log.
 ```commandline
 export PYTHONPATH=$PYTHONPATH:~/ros2_ws/.venv/lib/python3.10/site-packages
 ```